squid-cache/squid-cache.github.io/docs/ProgrammingGuide/RequestQueues.md

 ### Messages

 The general exchange should involve simple messages.
-There's a handful of message types:
+There is a handful of message types:

 - A "request" message type - method, URL, version